ES-1085/f2024-ds1-project-big-harts/proposal/proposal.md

 This data set was provided from the Rozalia Project, a non-profit that works on collection, research, and education of marine debis around the Gulf of Maine.
 Most of what debris is collected and cataloged can be tied to the fishing industries in the region.
+Collecting lobster trap data through these methods has the potential to to help this industry understand trap losses in this region in order to minimize/prevent future loss of these mataerials.

 This data was collected on August 24th, 2023 on Hart Island, a small island just Southwest of Port Clyde, ME.
-Volunteers worked to removing lost, abandoned and derelict fishing gear and other coastal debris.
+Volunteers worked to remove lost, abandoned and derelict fishing gear and other coastal debris.
 For each lobster trap found, the trap tags were pulled and recorded
 including: tag count, data collected (MDY), number of tags in bundle,